Boosted Poker

 4–8 players · Free clones

 Free clones at playingcards.io, allbad.cards, and pretendyourexyzzy.com.
-Late-night, dark-humor pick.
+The official game's online version isn't free; the clones are.

 12. Drawasaurus / Drawphone